-In the event of a pneumatic feature failure, the complete system may be overridden by opening one of the two emergency release valves labeled "Emergency Console Door Release".
+In the event that any of the pneumatic features fail to operate, the complete system may be overridden by opening one of the two emergency release valves labeled "Emergency console door release".
 These emergency valves are located on the starboard column just forward of the console, and another inside the console to the right of the stairs.
-These valves bleed the air out of the system within 20 seconds, allowing all pneumatic features to be manually operated by manually pushing or pulling them.
+These valves bleed the air out of the system within 20 seconds, allowing all pneumatic features to be manually operated by pushing, pulling them.